-Even earlier than the uterine growth is the attachment of the fertilized egg to the wall of the uterus.
-This attachment can actually be felt as mild cramping as well.
-Along with this cramping light spotting can occur, thus adding to the idea that the normal monthly cycle will start.
+Prior to any uterine growth, the fertilized egg attaches itself to the wall of the uterus.
+This attachment may actually be felt as mild cramping as well.
+Along with this cramping, light spotting can occur, which can also add to the idea that the normal monthly cycle will start.

-Once the body has started the growth process, the uterus will grow until the baby is ready to live outside the womb.
-This growth will continue to expand the uterus and stretch the ligaments that attach the uterus to the walls of the abdomen.
-These ligaments will be more flexible than normal, thanks to the additional hormones in the body, but this does not mean the pregnant mom will not feel the stretch as cramping during pregnancy.
+- Fast Uterine Growth/Round Ligament Pain: Once the body has started the growth process, the uterus will grow until the baby is ready to live outside the womb.
+Your uterus will continue to expand which will stretch the ligaments that attach the uterus to the walls of the abdomen.
+These ligaments will be more flexible than normal, due to the additional hormones in the body, but not enough to prevent cramping.

-Pregnancy cramping and other cramps during pregnancy are also associated with the end of the third trimester or labor.
-During the pregnancy, the uterus may begin training of sorts for the birth ahead.
-This training is called the Braxton Hicks contraction.
+- Preparing For Birth: During the pregnancy, the uterus may begin training for the birth ahead, known as the Braxton Hicks contractions.
 These mild contractions will feel very similar to a cramp and should be noted and followed just in case they turn into a real early labor situation.
-One of the most common reasons for hospital attention in the third trimester, before birth, is false labor due to the strength of the Braxton Hicks contractions.
+One of the most common reasons for going to the hospital in the third trimester, before birth, is due to false labor from the strength of the Braxton Hicks contractions.

-If the contractions felt appear at regular, shortening intervals and increase in severity, mom may be in labor and should seek the advice of her Ob/Gyn.
+- Labor: During early labor, cramping and back pain are common symptoms.
+If the contractions felt appear at regular, shortening intervals and increase in severity, you may be in labor and should check in with your doctor/midwife.

-While there are harmless reasons for cramping when a woman is pregnant and during pregnancy, there are also serious medical conditions and events that can also be presented as cramping during pregnancy.
-If the pregnant women feels cramping that is accompanied by bleeding from the vagina or cramping that increases in strength over a period of time, the obstetrician should be called immediately or the pregnant mom should seek immediate medical attention.
+While there are harmless reasons for cramping during pregnancy, there are also serious medical conditions and events that can start out as cramping.
+If cramping is accompanied by bleeding from the vagina or if it increases in strength over a period of time, the doctor/midwife should be called immediately.

 You can rarely distinguish Braxton Hicks from labor contractions.
-So especially if you are under 37 weeks you should always let your doctor know when you have regular pregnancy cramping or cramps in pregnancy.
+So especially if you are under 37 weeks, you should always let your doctor know when you have regular cramps.